Temikus/osx-config/README.md

 ## Additional options

-	--with-puppet - Install puppet client on the machine --without-homebrew - Do not set up homebrew or homebrew-cask
+	--with-puppet - Install puppet client on the machine and run manifests --without-homebrew - Do not set up homebrew or homebrew-cask